Carrd Tutorial: How to Make a Good Carrd Website

 The Right Upper Corner Menu

-When you’re building a site from a template, Carrd gives you simple and clear instructions on how to use the user interface.
+When you’re building a site from a template, Carrd gives you simple and clear instructions on the user interface.
 This makes the whole process even easier:

 In case you get stuck along the way and you need a reminder, just click on the last “More Actions” icon, and it’ll lead you to the instructions.
-In addition to this, you’ll be able to see and use other options:
+In addition, it will show you other options:

 On top of this, with a Pro subscription, Carrd lets you include slideshows, forms, widgets, and embed codes.